hatsyjs/route-match/README.md

 */
 ```

 URL pattern can match against any part of the entry name.
-Additionally, it can match against query search parameters.
+Additionally, it can match against URL search parameters.

 Pattern format: